-Although this dog-preferred fish is chock-full of Omega-3s and vitamin D and offers a wide range of health benefits, you need be careful when feeding it to your dog.
-As with shrimp, much salmon is farm raised and contains antibiotics and other chemicals.
+Although this dog-preferred fish is chock-full of Omega-3s and vitamin D and offers a wide range of health benefits, you need to be careful when feeding it to your dog.
+As with shrimp, much salmon is farm-raised and contains antibiotics and other chemicals.

 Instead, purchase wild-caught salmon and freeze it for a couple of weeks to kill harmful parasites that may be present.

 A new fad that’s storming the frontier is squid oil.
 As a source of Omega-3s, it also contains EPA and DHA which aid body functions.
 Squid is also boneless which means it’s often free of contaminants and radioactive elements.

 The downside is that squid oil easily goes bad once it’s opened, so be sure to keep it refrigerated if you purchase it, and verify that it has been micro-filtered.